Christy (towel manufacturer)

-Christy (also known as Christy UK and Christy Towels)is a long-established manufacturer of household linens and is known as the inventor of the first industrially produced looped cotton (terrycloth) towel.
+Christy (also known as Christy UK and Christy Towels) is a manufacturer of household linens and is known as the inventor of the first industrially produced looped cotton (terrycloth) towel.
 It was founded in 1850 in the English mill town of Droylsden, Lancashire (now part of Greater Manchester).

 History

 John Rylands Library archives show that the roots of the Christy company date from at least 1833, when the Stockport firm of W. M. Christy & Sons Ltd – established by banker and hatter William Miller Christy – was manufacturing cotton goods.
 Christy's son, the noted collector and ethnologist Henry Christy, discovered the product that would make the company famous.
 While travelling in Istanbul, he saw an example of the looped pile fabric that is known today as terry towelling, but which was initially known as the 'Turkish towel'.

 The company found a method of weaving the looped pile fabric on an industrial scale using a machine designed by one of their employees Samuel Holt, who patented the design.
 The first Christy towels factory opened in Droylsden in 1850.
 A year later, Christy towels were displayed at The Great Exhibition at Crystal Palace, Queen Victoria became an early client.
 By 1891, the company's Fairfields Mill in Droylsden had 310 looms and 30,000 spindles, according to Worrall's Cotton Spinners Directory.

 Christy was purchased by Fine Spinners and Doublers in 1955, and became part of the Courtaulds group eight years later.
 The company relocated from its Droylsden base to Hyde, Greater Manchester in the late 1980s.
 When Courtaulds spun off its textile businesses in 2000, Christy was sold to a management buyout team.